 But wait!
 Organization wasn’t my word last week.
 It was Self-Control.
-However, my husband Jimmie, along with my guide Nancy, and tribe members Noelle, Kim all put Organization as the value they required most.
-I scored Organization as what I was best at.
+However, my husband Jimmie, along with my guide Nancy, and tribe members Noelle, Kim all put organization as the value they required most.
+I scored organization as what I was best at.

 Perhaps the simple lesson is that I have some tools, skills, or even mindsets that I can help others with.
 But a comment at the end of week 15 made me think twice.
 A comment I could have easily taken the wrong way.
 I could have reacted with hurt feelings and started to withdraw from everyone.
-I could have hidden my light, started holding back, perhaps even becoming passive aggressive, or unforgiving or mean spirited.
+I could have hidden my light, started holding back, perhaps even becoming passive-aggressive, or unforgiving or mean-spirited.

 But here is where God winked.
 Or laughed.

-For week 16, the word for our entire mastermind class is Kindness.
-If you’ve been reading my blog for a while then you know how much work we’ve been doing around love and the 7 day Mental Diet and Do It Now!
+For week 16, the word for our entire mastermind class is kindness.
+If you’ve been reading my blog for a while, then you know how much work we’ve been doing around love and the 7-day Mental Diet and Do It Now!

 So instead of following the old blueprint of fear of communicating and hiding my light, I greeted a new day with love in my heart.
 I began what truly was a wonderful, loving and KIND conversation, where two people, myself included, walked away with their light shining brighter.

-That’s how my new week and Kindness started.
+That’s how my new week and kindness started.

 Then, as I was putting together some tools to help my tribe with organization skills, I realized something.

-Which brings me to two early morning readings from this week.
+This brings me to two early morning readings from this week.